Titanium abundances in late-type stars I. 1D non-local thermodynamic equilibrium modelling in benchmark dwarfs and giants: Method

-The following Sects~\ref{method_energies}--\ref{electron_collisions} describe the raw data based on which the model atom was constructed. \sect{atom_reduction} then describes the reduction process of the atom.
+Sections \ref{method_energies}--\ref{electron_collisions} describe the raw data based on which the model atom was constructed. \sect{atom_reduction} then describes the reduction process of the atom.
 In summary, the reduced model atom, illustrated in \fig{term}, contains the following: